alecngai/NSUS_BI_Assessment/README.md

 We will base our model on past data, and predict / estimate future data, we will then combine the two sets of data and base our anaysis on the total set of data.
 The reason we exclude customers who dont have enough history, is it will skew the model, when their lifetime spend is not over, so we will have to do a quick analysis to determine average lifetime of a customer and exclude customers from this date for example, any customer who hasnt been playing on GGpoker for more than 2+ year will be excluded, and we will use another model to predict their values.

+first break down the customers into `lifetime`  <br />
+-<1 month  <br />
+1-3 months <br />
+4-12 months <br />
+1-2 years <br />
+etc

+And from there you can find how long do your players stay in your system.

+Within each age range, you can find a LTV per player to know what type of players you want to attract the most

 Modeling transaction counts

 A Poisson process

+Survival analysis

+A hybrid probabilistic model

+Multilevel models to remove noise

 Analyzing companies at the grain of a customer